NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 first (:numref:`bundle_adjust`).

-It is important to note that bundle adjustment may fail if the images have sufficiently different illumination, as it will not be able to find matches among images.
-A solution to this is discussed in :numref:`sfs-lola-comparison`, and it amounts to bridging the gap between images with dis-similar illumination with more images of intermediate illumination.
+It is important to note that bundle adjustment may fail if the images have very different illumination, as it will not be able to find matches among images.
+A solution to this is discussed in :numref:`sfs-lola`, and it amounts to bridging the gap with more images of intermediate illumination.

 It is strongly suggested that, when doing bundle adjustment, the images should be specified in the order given by Sun azimuth angle